CrowdStrike/foundry-container-registry/README.md

 1. In `ui/pages/sandbox`:

    1. Run `npm install` (only have to do this once)
-   1. Run `npm run build` to manually build on change
+   1. Run `npm run watch` to live rebuild on change (takes a few seconds)

 1. In root, run `foundry apps run`